MaGnsio/100-days-of-code/log.md

 # Day 002: August 07, 2020

-**Today's Progress:** Improved the code structure, considered adding some new features and a way to implement them and I wrote some functions definition.
+* Improved the code structure.
+* considered adding some new features and a way to implement them.
+* wrote some functions.

 **Link to work:** [recent code progress](https://github.com/MaGnsio/100-days-of-code/commit/d80a894cf794b5096a17e7b340c838335b20c914)